 Save them money.

-Save them the nutrition nonsense!
+Save them the nutrition and training nonsense!

 No nutrition fads.